HL7/nhsn-dqm/input/pagecontent/specification.md

 In this scenario both the Data Source and dQM Evaluation Engine reside at the reporting facility, and may be the same system (i.e. an EHR that performs it's own internal measure evaluation).
 The dQM Evaluation Engine first retrieves the latest FHIR measures and related resources from the Measure Source and extracts the data requirements for each measure.
 The dQM Evaluation Engine and queries the Data Source for data that it will evaluate against a measure and prepares Bundle containing MeasureReport and supporting resources, then sends it to the Measure Report Recipient at NHSN.
 The Measure Report Recipient then optionally performs pre-qualification (additional FHIR validation checks against measure-specific profiles) before making the data available to NHSN back end systems.

-In this scenario the dQM Evaluation Engine SHALL perform a FHIR POST or PUT to push the measure report bundle to the Measure Report Recipient.
+In this scenario the dQM Evaluation Engine SHALL perform a FHIR POST to push the measure report bundle to the Measure Report Recipient.

-Since the submission bundles can be quite large, the Measure Report Recipient SHOULD support compression and accept the following header in the POST/PUT:
+Since the submission bundles can be quite large, the Measure Report Recipient SHOULD support compression and accept the following header in the POST:

 Content-Encoding: gzip